SpidernetSPRL/telnet/README.md

 This means in both cases (server and client machines) that it may prove difficult (in term of allowed system rights and "pollution" of the client machine) to install custom software.
 Should you have those rights, it's of no use to have a "simple" solution requiring you a lengthy installation procedure.

-Let's face it: a web based application is likely the best option, hence this project.
+Let's face it: a web based application is likely the best option.

 In many cases, you will want to access a distant server because you're on a web project, or use a mutualised server that likely already runs a web server.